shubhangiBhapkar/password-encryption-decryption/README.md

  ### 3. Development Platform
 - **Programming Language**: Python 3.6 or later.
 - **Techniques Used**:
   Simple Caesar cipher for encryption and decryption.
- unittest for testing the codebase.

 ##  📖 Features
 **1. Encryption:** Encrypts passwords using simple Caesar cipher Technique.